One Week in MALLORCA – Guide to the Island’s Mesmerizing Hideouts

 Goat

-Their home are Mallorca’s beautiful mountains.
+Their home is Mallorca’s beautiful mountains.

 Mallorca has a rich flora and is home to many beautiful birds.
 The only larger mammals living in the wild are feral domestic goats in the mountains.
 However, there are also reptiles and amphibians, including the endemic Mallorca midwife toad.